DETAILED ACTION

 obtaining a bitstream including point cloud data (paragraph [154], Tourapis discloses receiving a bitstream that includes a geometry bitstream representing point cloud positions of a point cloud data to be decoded by a geometry decoder);

-decoding a geometry representing a position of one or more points of the point cloud data () based on an octree (paragraph [154], Tourapis discloses decoding a geometry bitstream representing point cloud positions of a point cloud data, wherein paragraph [67], Tourapis discloses implementation of octrees for spatially compressing points of a point cloud to determine the spatial structural makeup of the points of the point cloud as illustrated in figs.6A-B and fig.7, and transmit the encoded octree structure to a decoder); and
+decoding a geometry representing a position of a point of the point cloud data based on an octree including the point cloud data (paragraph [154], Tourapis discloses decoding a geometry bitstream representing point cloud positions of a point cloud data, wherein paragraph [67], Tourapis discloses implementation of octrees for spatially compressing points of a point cloud to determine the spatial structural makeup of the points of the point cloud as illustrated in figs.6A-B and fig.7, and transmit the encoded octree structure to a decoder); and

-searching a neighbor point in the level of details based on a search range (paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.),
+searching a neighbor point for the point in the level of detail based on a search range (paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.),

-wherein the bitstream includes information related to a range for searching the neighbor point (paragraph [119], Tourapis discloses an encoder for encoding a bitstream that includes values defining the neighborhood size for signaling the range or area around point P for searching the neighbor point, wherein paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.).
+wherein the bitstream includes information related to the search range for searching the neighbor point (paragraph [119], Tourapis discloses an encoder for encoding a bitstream that includes values defining the neighborhood size for signaling the range or area around point P for searching the neighbor point, wherein paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.).

 Regarding claim 16, Tourapis discloses a method of transmitting data for point cloud data (paragraph [53], Tourapis discloses element 104 is an encoder for executing a method of encoding point cloud data to transmit the point cloud data to decoder 116) comprising: